The Complete Guide To Using Zelle For Business

 Zelle recommends only sending payments to people you know and trust, so it’s best to have a secure, comfortable relationship with your customers before asking them to pay you with Zelle.
 It’s also a good idea to offer a variety of other payment methods instead of relying solely on Zelle to get paid.

-Zelle makes a lot of sense for businesses and users in the US that want lightning-fast payment transfers between US bank accounts.
+Zelle makes a lot of sense for businesses and users in the US who want lightning-fast payment transfers between US bank accounts.
 It’s also a great choice for small business owners who wish for an equally fast signup process that doesn’t require creating a new account number to start sending payments.

 At the same time, the current proliferation of Zelle scams and the lack of any purchase protection guarantees could (understandably) make your customers uncomfortable with using it.